LenaLanguage/lena/readme.md

 5. The clone deletes itself from memory, and then the system function exits.
 6. The program closes.

-### Points worth paying attention to

-* DIVM has full control over the device, which eliminates any overhead at runtime
-* Rule of unity of Lena clones.
-During DIVM execution, it can create many clones for different applications.
-But in fact, for each application launch, only one main `Lena General Core` is used.

 ## Areas of application